ansible-collections/vmware.vmware_rest/README.md

 As Red Hat Ansible [Certified Content](https://catalog.redhat.com/software/search?target_platforms=Red%20Hat%20Ansible%20Automation%20Platform), this collection is entitled to [support](https://access.redhat.com/support/) through [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible) (AAP).

-<br/>If a support case cannot be opened with Red Hat and the collection has been obtained either from [Galaxy](https://galaxy.ansible.com/ui/) or [GitHub](https://github.com/ansible-collections/vmware.vmware_rest), there is community support available at no charge.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from [Galaxy](https://galaxy.ansible.com/ui/) or [GitHub](https://github.com/ansible-collections/vmware.vmware_rest), there is community support available at no charge.
 Community support is limited to the collection; community support does not include any of the Ansible Automation Platform components or [ansible-core](https://github.com/ansible/ansible).

 ## Release Notes and Roadmap